Emile666/stc1000_stm8/OVBSC.md

 * Possible to delay heating of strike water
 * PID-control during entire brew for accurate temperature control
 * Four run-modes: OFF, run-program, constant output and constant temperature
-* Manual pump control (on/off toggle) by pressing Up key for 3 seconds
+* TODO: Manual pump control (on/off toggle) by pressing Up key for 3 seconds
-* Heater control (on/off toggle) by pressing Down key for 3 seconds
+* TODO: Heater control (on/off toggle) by pressing Down key for 3 seconds
 * 1-6 mash steps, 0-4 hop addition alarms
 * Pause program at any time
 * Button acceleration, for frustrationless programming by buttons